mac-comp127/headline-generator/README.md

     - Make `applySubstitutions()` detect symbols in square braces (`"[…]"`), but instead of trying to process them, just replace them with the string `"symbol found"`.
     - These are just a few ideas.
 Think of other ways you can make **testable incremental progress** toward your goal.

-When the tests pass, try changing the `HeadlineGenerator.main()` method to print 100 headlines instead of 10.
+When the tests pass, run `HeadlineGenerator.main()` and enjoy your inevitable publication success!

+For more fun per run, try changing the `HeadlineGenerator.main()` method to print 100 headlines instead of 10.

 Try adding more rules in the `res` directory.

 Have fun!

 Optional Challenge Task